neo4j/cypher-language-support/packages/language-support/README.md

-# language-support
+# Langauge Support

-Stand-alone language support for Cypher used in `server` and `codemirror`.
+This package contains the core language support features for Cypher built with ANTLR4.